RahatVortex98/laravel-12-ecommerce/README.md

 ```

-## Login,Logout and Registration:
+## Login, Logout, and Registration:

-- **If he is user and logged in will see my dashboard and logout option if he is n't logged in will see register and login**
+- **If he is a user and logged in, he will see my dashboard and logout option; if he isn't logged in, he will see register and login**
-- **if he is admin only see log out and dashboard**
+- **if he is an admin, only see log out and dashboard**

 ```PHP